Mr-Destructive/techstructive-blog/_posts/2021-06-26-Vim-Enhancing-Movement-speed.md

 That just was quick to make you enough faster than previous hassles.

 That was probably it, these were some tricks and shortcuts to move around Vim pretty effectively and smoothly.
-Moving around Vim can be quite complicated at once, but it's just finding the key shortcuts to make you feel and glid in VIm.
+Moving around Vim can be quite complicated at once, but it's just finding the key shortcuts to make you feel and glide in VIm.
 There might be quite a lot of shortcuts missing, If you have any quicker shortcuts, Please let me know in the comments.
 Happy Viming :)